pytorch/torchtune/docs/source/recipes/qat_distributed.rst

 .. note::
   This workload requires at least 6 GPUs, each with VRAM of at least 80GB.

-Most of you will want to twist, pull, and bop all the different levers, buttons, and knobs we expose in our recipes.
-Check out our
-:ref:`configs tutorial <config_tutorial_label>` to learn how to customize recipes to suit your needs.

 Currently, the main lever you can pull for QAT is by using *delayed fake quantization*.
 Delayed fake quantization allows for control over the step after which fake quantization occurs.